kouliping/en/SDK/Python.md

 	python setup.py install

-With any of the problems in the SDK use, you welcome you to communicate with the Github project[SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-python/issues).
+With any of the problems in the SDK use, you welcome you to communicate with the Github project [SDK Use Problem Feedback page](https://github.com/jdcloud-api/jdcloud-sdk-python/issues).

 **Note: JD Cloud does not provide other downloading methods.
 Please be sure to use the above-mentioned official download method!**